Nenkai/GBFRDataTools/README.md

 ## Research Notes

+* Currently, `49544` of `280078` (17%) of game paths are known.
-It is possible to run the game fully unpacked by removing `data.i`, however all game files need to be extracted in a `data` folder - requires the majority of game paths mapped out which is not the case yet.
+* It is possible to run the game fully unpacked by removing `data.i`, however all game files need to be extracted in a `data` folder - requires the majority of game paths mapped out which is not the case yet.

-Currently, `49544` of `280078` (17%) of game paths are known.

-`data.i` is fully understood and documented in [FlatArkIndexFile](https://github.com/Nenkai/GBFRDataTools/blob/master/GBFRDataTools/FlatArkIndexFile.cs).
+* `data.i` is fully understood and documented in [FlatArkIndexFile](https://github.com/Nenkai/GBFRDataTools/blob/master/GBFRDataTools/FlatArkIndexFile.cs).
+* Data/Archive file #2 is hardcoded not to be read from.

 ## Credits